janickr/bubblegum/README.md

         // forward a request to a jsp in WEB-INF/jsp on.get("/forward/me2", forward("/WEB-INF/jsp/forwarded.jsp"));

+        // forward a request to another handler on.get("/forward/again", forward("/textcontent"));

         // match the paths '/different/this' and '/different/some-other-thing'
         //   but not '/different/that/or/this'
         on.get("/different/*", forward("/forwarded.html"));